Use case: minimise execution times by performing long-running tasks concurrently in separate processes.

 Set the number of daemons to zero to reset.
 This reverts to the default of creating a new background process for each ‘mirai’ request.

-Alternatively, specifying dispatcher = FALSE
+Alternatively, specifying dispatcher = 'none

 , the